ucsffrancislab/PhIP-Seq/README.md

 #####	[Booleanize Zscores at threshold of 3.5 for each technical replicate](scripts/booleanize_Zscore_replicates.py)

-1. List of all technical replicate
+1. List of all technical replicates
 2. Z-scores file